srosengren/srosengren.github.io/_posts/2013-01-28-dension-gw-500s-bt-in-porsche-997.markdown

 If you're like me and just want the bluetooth audio to work, keep in mind that you have to shut the car ignition of and on again (not just restart the pcm) for the settings to take effect.
 Navigating the menues felt weird to me since I had only used the FM radio before installing the unit but they are supposed to be operated in the same fashion as the CD player.

-All in all, I couldn't be happier, it's not much money to spend for such a great upgrade to already amazing car.
+All in all, I couldn't be happier, it's not much money to spend for such a great upgrade to an already amazing car.

 ![installing](https://pxlqsw.bn1.livefilestore.com/y1pjvKDbHl5BMdAbVZ41MLLRQRkA4JDTIDYpad8xx_n7C1lpgIB_ld9TXvFj8k7fEfB90jkol0KL7hunB8kz5sOXcLUc8HEuM22/WP_20130205_002.jpg?psid=1&quot "Installing")